-The MCWS may discontinue water service to any premises without prior notice for any of the following reasons:
+The MCWS may discontinue water service and may with the authorization of the Medina County Board of Commissioners refuse to provide any future service to any premises without prior notice for any of the following reasons:

 - 1. For unauthorized or unmetered water use resulting from tapping the service line before the meter, tapping an unmetered fire line, etc. - 2.
 For interfering or tampering with the water meter or seals in an attempt to prevent proper meter registration. - 3.
 For molesting curb stop and box service pipe, meter setter, and associated valves or any other item or fixture owned by the MCWS. - 4.
 For cross connection or interconnection with any other source of water supply or by the installation of piping, plumbing, or fixtures which present the possibility of backflow or back siphonage into the potable water system. - 5.
 For non-compliance in having a required backflow device tested within the required time frame. - 6.
 When using water for the purpose of resale without first obtaining the proper permits and paying the appropriate fees and charges. - 7.
 For unsafe or objectionable installations. - 8.
 For failure to grant access to the premises as provided for herein. - 9.
 For failure to pay for water service or other applicable charges. - 10.
 If the owner or resident fails to comply with any of the Medina County Sanitary Engineers Rules and Regulations including maintenance responsibilities.
+Reconnection shall be at the discretion of the Sanitary Engineer.